sompaak/Terraform-Gcloud/README.md

 ####  ./terraform.yaml

-  the following uses the the docker image within the container registry to execute terraform.
+  The following uses the the docker image within the container registry to execute terraform.
   ```
   - name: 'terraform-gcloud'
   args: ['init']